ossec/ossec-docs/docs/manual/rootcheck.rst

 installed.
 The rootcheck (rootkit detection engine) will be executed every X minutes (user specified - by default every 2 hours) to detect any possible rootkit installed.
-Used with the log analysis and the integrity checking engine, it will become a very powerful monitoring solution
+Used with the log analysis and the integrity checking engine, it will become a very powerful monitoring solution.

 Checks that rootcheck preforms
 ------------------------------

 #.
 Read the rootkit_files.txt which contains a big database of rootkits and files
    used by them.
 It will try to stats, fopen and opendir each specified file.
-We use all these system calls, because some kernel-level rootkits, hide files from some system calls.
+We use all these system calls because some kernel-level rootkits hide files from some system calls.
 The more system calls we try, the better the detection.
    This method is more like an anti-virus rule that needs to be updated constantly.
    The chances of false-positives are small, but false negatives can be produced